swilliams13/udacity-fullstack/project1/README.md

 1. Clone this [repository](https://github.com/swilliams13/udacity-fullstack.git)
 2. Navigate to the project1 directory.
 3. Make your changes to the code and save.
 4. Run entertainment_center.py.
-	- This will build out the fresh_tomatoes.html file with your changes.
-5. Double click the fresh_tomatoes.html to open the file in your web browser.
+This opens a newly generated copy of fresh_tomatoes.html.

 ####Requirements
 To customize this project for your own use, you'll need: